Over the Rainbow (Connie Talbot album): Recording and release

 Connie Talbot entered the public eye appearing, aged six, on the first series of the reality programme Britain's Got Talent, reaching the final.
-After briefly recording with Sony BMG, Talbot was signed to Rainbow Recording Company, an offshoot of the label Rhythm Riders made specifically for her.
-To produce Over the Rainbow, Talbot worked with John Arnison, then-manager to Gabrielle and Billy Ocean, and Marc Marot, a former managing director of Island Records.
+To produce her first album Over the Rainbow, Talbot worked with John Arnison, then-manager to Gabrielle and Billy Ocean, and Marc Marot, a former managing director of Island Records.
 It was produced and mixed by Simon Hill and Rob May.
 Talbot said that "it was just amazing that we could do it in my auntie's house".
 Arnison and Marot asked the Talbot family to "write down a list of the songs that Connie would sing at her birthday party" to help choose the track listing, and then "thought long and hard" about including more adult songs on the album.
 Talbot herself insisted that they should.

 The final version of Over the Rainbow was recorded at Olympic Studios, on 12 October 2007.
 Arnison described the recording process by saying that Talbot "hadn't sung nursery rhymes; she'd always sung classic tracks.
 So it was actually quite an easy task to make the record".
-The album was released on 26 November 2007, with an initial pressing of 50,000 copies.
+The album was released on 26 November 2007 through Rainbow Recording Company, with an initial pressing of 50,000 copies.
 However, an additional 120,000 had to be created after the album sold out in a matter of days.

 Over the Rainbow was re-released on 18 June 2008, with the new version being made available for pre-order in May.
 The re-release featured three new tracks to replace the Christmas-themed songs on the original album.
 The new tracks were made available from Talbot's official website so that those who bought the original need not buy the re-release.
-Talbot's cover of Bob Marley's "Three Little Birds" was released as a single on 10 June 2008, and a music video was shot in Jamaica to for the release.
 Over the Rainbow was released in the US on 14 October, and Talbot travelled to the country with her family to publicise it.
 Talbot's cover of "I Will Always Love You" was released as a single in the US on 7 April, along with a newly recorded version of "You Raise Me Up".
+Music videos for "Over the Rainbow", "I Have a Dream", "Smile" and "White Christmas" would be released later in 2013.
+(Note: Attributed to multiple sources:)